How to Make a Career Change to Event Planning

 - Try it out – You test drive a car before driving it, why not test out your new career?
 Event planning is not for everyone, guys!
 I cannot stress how important it is that you get your feet wet!
 Google local event planners in your area and reach out to them.
 Set up a time to job shadow an event with them.
 Or even better, plan a small family event and see if you enjoy it!
 Many event planners find their passion by doing this, but if you have never planned an event, this is a great way to get a feel for things.

 - Consider a gradual career change – I highly recommend that you start your event business while working a day job.
 I hear it time and time again.
 “But Melanie, I’m worried to leave my 9-5 because I have a family to support and I need reliable and consistent income.”
 I get it completely – that’s why you should not leave your 9-5 until your business is up and running and you feel that you are financially secure to leave.
 Use that income to support you and your family and fund your event planning business.

 Tip: A good rule of thumb is to financially plan to live for 3 months without pay

 - Grow your event planning business – As you hope to eventually run your event planning business full-time, it’s important that you are not only experienced, but knowledgeable about running a business.
 You may be the best event planner in the area, but if you don’t know how to run a business, you will have a very difficult time standing out against your competition.
-In our Success Academy: Business Start-up Training, we will walk you through the exact steps you need to take to get your business started and keep it moving in the right direction.
+In our Boost Your Event Business Program, we will walk you through the exact steps you need to take to get your business started and how to make it sustainable.